 The structure of the credit market in the Iranian economy provides an ideal setting to study the impact of credit disruptions on the real side of the economy.
-Iranian firms are highly dependent on the banking system as their source of credit supply.
+Iranian firms are highly dependent on the banking system as their source of credit.
 Other sources of financing, such as the stock and bond markets are relatively underdeveloped and therefore relatively small.
 Based on the estimates by an Iranian investment bank, Sepehr, in 2011, the banking system provided 85 percent of the total financing while the stock and bond markets collectively had a 15 percent share.
 Similarly, according to World Development Indicators database in 2011 the ratio of domestic credit to private sector provided by banks as a percentage of GDP in Iran was 53 percent, while the ratio of domestic credit provided by the financial sector also as a percentage of GDP was 55 percent.
 Moreover, the majority of Iranian public companies are small and medium size enterprises that are highly levered with an average debt-to-asset ratio of 59 percent.

-Inspired by Chodorow-Reich (2014), our identification strategy exploits a plausibly exogenous shock to credit availability to Iranian public firms as a result of the 2011 Iranian embezzlement scandal.
-We show that following the 2011 scandal, there has been a significant drop in credit supply by the six banks that were hit by the embezzlement crisis.
+Our identification strategy exploits a plausibly exogenous shock to credit availability to Iranian public firms as a result of an embezzlement scandal in 2011.
+We show that following the 2011 scandal, there has been a significant drop in credit supply by the six banks involved in the scandal.
 To the extent that their client firms depend on the credit supplied by those banks, this shock can potentially impact the real outcomes such as production, investment and employment in those firms.
 Therefore, we compare employment in firms that had borrowed from those six banks before the crisis with firms that had borrowed from other banks.

 The validity of our identification strategy hinges on two implicit assumptions.
-First, the borrower-lender relationship is a sticky relationship that makes substituting financing sources costly during the crisis time.
-Therefore, we expect to observe a more severe impact on employment for the firms that rely more on this relationship.
+First, the borrowerlender relationship is sticky, which makes substituting financing sources costly during the crisis time.
+Therefore, we expect to observe a more severe impact on employment for firms that rely more heavily on this relationship.
 The second assumption is that there is no selection in receiving the embezzlement shock.
 That is, the six banks that were involved with the embezzlement scandal were similar to the rest of the banks that were not.